EMDR Therapy FOR HIGH-ACHIEVING OVERTHINKERS: HEAL FROM THE PAST & MOVE FORWARD WITH CONFIDENCE

 √ Breathing exercises & relaxation techniques

-Once you feel ready, we’ll begin processing distressing memories using:
+Once you feel ready, we’ll begin processing distressing memories or beliefs using:

 √ Side-to-side eye movements